fer-tech/digital-humanities/README.md

 The premise is to create a method of teaching and learning humanities, grammar and programming languages through digital tools.
 The final product of the research will be a program to solve a specific challenge in the field.

 Important terms: Digital humanities.
+Digital art.
 Ciências humanas digitais.
 Implementation of Jupyter notebook and other digital tools(like Voyant tool) for distant teaching and learning of programming languages, Universal Grammar and textual analysis.
+Digital art repositorium.

 Here is the [link](https://docsite-wine.vercel.app/docs/projects/digital-humanities) for most references in this document